maxqlord/lstm-stock-predictor/README.md

 - Create config.py file in main project folder with the line: api_key = "<INSERT_YOUR_API_KEY_HERE>"
 - Run ```python LSTM_Predictor.py``` in the terminal and enter a ticker to examine
 - Select Alphavantage as the data source for updated stock prices
+- Cache folder stores Alphavantage data of entered tickers for faster retrieval
+- Stocks folder stores all the Kaggle stocks data
 - Kaggle data from https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs
 - LSTM information: http://colah.github.io/posts/2015-08-Understanding-LSTMs/